J. E. B. Stuart: Fredericksburg and Chancellorsville

-Stonewall Jackson died on May 10 and Stuart was once again devastated by the loss of a close friend, telling his staff that the death was a "national calamity."
+Stonewall Jackson died on May 10.
+Stuart was once again devastated by the loss of a close friend, telling his staff that the death was a "national calamity."
 Jackson's wife, Mary Anna, wrote to Stuart on August 1, thanking him for a note of sympathy: "I need not assure you of which you already know, that your friendship & admiration were cordially reciprocated by him.
 I have frequently heard him speak of Gen'l Stuart as one of his warm personal friends, & also express admiration for your Soldierly qualities."

 Brandy Station

 The grand review of June 5 was surely the proudest day of Jeb Stuart's thirty years.
 As he led a cavalcade of resplendent staff officers to the reviewing stand, trumpeters heralded his coming and women and girls strewed his path with flowers.
 Before all of the spectators the assembled cavalry brigade stretched a mile and a half.
 After Stuart and his entourage galloped past the line in review, the troopers in their turn saluted the reviewing stand in columns of squadrons.
 In performing a second "march past", the squadrons started off at a trot, then spurred to a gallop.
 Drawing sabers and breaking into the Rebel yell, the troopers rush toward the horse artillery drawn up in battery.
 The gunners responded defiantly, firing blank charges.
 Amidst this tumult of cannon fire and thundering hooves, a number of ladies swooned in their escorts' arms.